sure-trust/G16_VLSI/Mini Projects/GAYAZ/minor_2/README.md

 Empty detection involves checking whether the FIFO has any data available for reading.
 Typically, this is done by comparing the read and write pointers.
 If they are equal, the FIFO is empty.
-Some FIFO implementations may include a dedicated empty flag or status bit that indicates when the FIFO is empty.<i>
+Some FIFO implementations may include a dedicated empty flag or status bit that indicates when the FIFO is empty.

 * Full Detection: